Skip to Main Content

 Your loan servicer is the company that handles billing and payment collection for your student loans.

-If you took out a private student loan, the lender that provided the loan is generally the servicer who you’ll make payments to.
+If you took out a private student loan, the lender that provided the loan is generally the servicer to whom you’ll make payments.
 If you took out a federal student loan, you'll be assigned to a loan servicer that partners with the Department of Education.

 Once your loan amount is disbursed, your federal loan servicer should contact you.
 You can also sign in to StudentAid.gov and scroll down to the My Loan Servicers section or call the Federal Student Aid Information Center at 1-800-433-3243 to find out who your servicer is.